ncoghlan/pyscorecard/README.md

 * `ReasonCode3`

-Generated ScoreCards are also currently all hardcoded to use the "pointsAbove" reason code algorithm, the "min" baseline score algorithm, and `0` as the initial and baseline score for the overall scorecard evaluation.
+Generated ScoreCards are also currently all hardcoded to use the "pointsAbove" reason code algorithm, the "min" baseline score algorithm, `0` as the initial score for the overall scorecard evaluation and `1` as the baseline score for each individual characteristic (this ensures that characteristics achieving a partial score of `0` are never reported as reason codes for the overall risk scoring).

 The input format is a JSON mapping with the following fields: